-Sex Offense Protocol, Procedures, and Programs

-Statement of Prevention Education
+Sex Offense Protocol, Procedures, and Programs Statement of Prevention Education

-The University educates its community about sexual assault, rape, and date rape through education provided as a part of orientation programs, in-class presentations as part of Don't Cancel Your Class, one minute clinics in the Residence Halls, and special events during the year.
+The University educates its community about sexual assault, rape, date rape and stalking through education provided as a part of orientation programs, one minute clinics in the Residence Halls, and special events during the year.
 EWU's primary prevention program is a bystander approach called Green Dot.
-Written information is posted in the form of fliers, hall mailings, weekly articles in the University newspaper, and brochures distributed throughout campus.
+Written information is posted in the form of fliers, hall mailings, and brochures distributed throughout campus.
 In addition to this program, the EWU police department regularly offers self-defense classes and the School of Social Work and Women's Studies offer course work in gender and sexual assault.
 Educational programs may be requested by contacting Health, Wellness, and Prevention Services: URC 201; 509.359.4279.